Light Years (novel): Plot summary

-Viri and Nedra live with their children, Franca and Danny in an idyllic existence in the countryside.
+The story begins in 1958.
+Viri and Nedra live an idyllic life with their children, Franca and Danny, in the Hudson River Valley.
 Viri works as an architect in the city, and the couple enjoy hosting dinner for a variety of friends.
 The first set of friends while leaving the house after dinner with the couple are divided in their opinion of the pair, with Peter admiring their semi-bohemian lifestyle, and Catherine sees Nedra as selfish.
 Around this same time, the family misplace their new pet tortoise.

-While on the outside it seems like family have the perfect life, both Viri and Nedra conduct affairs, and imagine themselves travelling to Europe and expanding their circle of friends.
+While on the outside it seems like family have the perfect life, both Viri and Nedra conduct affairs, and imagine themselves traveling to Europe and expanding their circle of friends.

-Nedra's father falls ill and dies, with his daughter travelling back to her small home town to say goodbye shortly before his death, and to clear out his belongings and sell his house.
-Nedra vows to herself to never return to this town.
+Nedra's father gets sick and dies, with his daughter traveling back to her home town, Altoona, Pennsylvania, to say goodbye shortly before his death, and to clear out his belongings and sell his house.
+Nedra vows to herself to never return.

-With their children now teenagers, and young adults, the pair finally travel to England.
-Though appearing content, Nedra indicates that things will change for the couple when they return from their holiday.
+With their children now teenagers and young adults, the pair finally travels to England.
+Though appearing content, Nedra indicates that things will change for the couple when they return from their vacation.

-The following year the couple divorce, and Nedra leaves again for Europe, having a number of encounters with other single men.
-Viri is left stunned, remaining in the house with his children that have started to make lives of their own.
+The following year the couple divorces, and Nedra leaves again for Europe, having a number of encounters with other single men.
+Viri is left stunned, remaining in the house with his children, who have started to make lives of their own.

-Nedra returns to the United States for Danny's wedding, taking a flat in the city and trying to enter the arts world, encountering a disciplined theatre troupe that she tries to join, and is rejected for being too old.
+Nedra returns to the United States for Danny's wedding, renting an apartment in the city and trying to enter the arts world, encountering a disciplined theater troupe that she tries to join, and is rejected for being too old.
 She continues to conduct affairs.

-Peter falls ill with a rare terminal illness, bringing both Viri and Nedra to see Peter and Catherine more frequently before he finally dies.
+Peter gets sick with a rare terminal illness, bringing both Viri and Nedra to see Peter and Catherine more frequently before he finally dies.

 Both in their late forties, both reflect on their lives, separately concluding that the biggest confirmation of their identity and that they have made their mark, are their children.

 To everyone's surprise, Viri sells the house.

 Nedra dies in the same manner as her father.
 After her funeral, Viri travels back to where the house was and in the field adjoining, finds the tortoise lost so long previously, still alive.
 He comes to understand his place in his life, and feels ready to face the rest of his life.